akc8012/clignore/README.md

 ```

 ### Setting an [OAuth2](https://developer.github.com/apps/building-oauth-apps/) token
 The GitHub API rate-limits users to 60 requests in 1 hour.
-If, for some reason, you need more than this, CLIgnore allows you to set an OAuth2 token via an enviornment variable:
+If, for some reason, you need more than this, CLIgnore allows you to set an OAuth2 token via an environment variable:
 ```
 TOKEN=<your super-secret token here> clignore find python
 ```